-House panel moves toward contempt vote for Barr, Ross
+House panel moves toward contempt vote over census documents

 Democrats say they want specific documents to determine why Ross added the citizenship question to the 2020 census.
 They say the Trump administration has declined to provide the documents despite repeated requests.

-Ross said the decision in March 2018 to add the question was based on a Justice Department request to help it enforce the Voting Rights Act.
+Ross told the committee the decision in March 2018 to add the question was based on a Justice Department request to help it enforce the Voting Rights Act.

 Cummings disputed that, citing documents unearthed last week suggesting that the real reason the administration sought to add the citizenship question was to help officials gerrymander legislative districts in overtly partisan and racist ways.